Ben Roethlisberger Player Prop Bets for NFL Week 8 | Pittsburgh vs. Cleveland 10/31/2021

 Season Stats

-- He's also chipped in on the ground, with six rushing yards (1.0 ypg) on eight carries.
+- He has tacked on six rushing yards on eight carries, averaging 1.0 yards per game.

-- The Steelers have run 64.2% passing plays and 35.8% rushing plays this season.
-They rank 28th in the NFL in scoring.
+- The Steelers, who rank 28th in the NFL in points scored, have dropped back to pass 64.2% of the time while running the ball 35.8% of the time.

-- Roethlisberger has thrown 25 passes in the red zone this season, 62.5% of his team's red zone plays.
+- Roethlisberger has attempted 25 of his 235 passes in the red zone, accounting for 62.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Roethlisberger's matchup with the Browns.